bevyengine/bevy_editor_prototypes/design-book/src/design-paradigms.md

 # Design Paradigms

+## Bevy is for Teams

+Bevy (and especially its Editor) is a tool for cross-disciplinary teams to work together.
+Each user will have their own unique strengths and weaknesses and tasks to perform.

+That means:

+1. Collaboration should be pleasant.
+2. The Editor must be customizable to meet the unique needs of each user and project.
+3. Art, audio, writing and design-centric workflows should require a minimal level of technical expertise.

+## Group tools by task into workspaces

+Tools should be grouped together into customizable workspaces to reflect the needs of common tasks: creating a level, debugging and optimizing a game, writing dialog, and so on.

+It's okay for tools to be duplicated across the default workspaces if they're needed by more than one workflow!

+## Redundant interaction paradigms for accessibility

+1. Anything that can be done via a mouse click can be done via a hotkey.
+2. Anything that can be found in a menu can be found in the command palette.
+3. Anything that can be configured via setting a menu option can be done by editing a config file.

+To be completely clear: the same should be true in the opposite directions!

 ## Non-Overlapping

-The Ui should enable you to always view all relevant information and tools at any given moment, you should never have to move a window out of your way, for that reason, as well as sticking with bevy's modular structure, Bevy uses a divided window layout we call Panes.
+The UI should enable you to always view all relevant information and tools at any given moment, you should never have to move a window out of your way, for that reason, as well as sticking with bevy's modular structure, Bevy uses a divided window layout we call Panes.

 1. Screens; the entire window enables you to configure workspaces using multiple editors.
 2. Panes; the container of an editor.
 Editors can each operate similar to a stand alone editor, like for modeling, painting or scripting.
 Editors can both follow Screen level user context ("Active" or "Selected") and offer local context browsing.